Student Care Network

 - Providing referrals to off-campus resources, including mental healthcare providers;

-- Working in collaboration with campus partners, including the Center for Student Wellbeing, the University Counseling Center, the Student Health Center, the Office of Housing and Residential Education, and faculty and staff to address student needs and maintain the safety and health of our students and community;
+- Working in collaboration with campus partners, including the Center for Student Wellbeing, the University Counseling Center, the Student Health Center, the Office of Housing and Residential Experience, and faculty and staff to address student needs and maintain the safety and health of our students and community;

 - Supporting students returning from a Medical Leave of Absence;